Enjoy this short trailer. To watch the full 48:39 video Subscribe now

 Redfish Popping Cork Rig

-Having a cork rig and the knowledge of how to fully capitalize on all the it offers is perhaps the most basic, yet lethal, tools to have in your fishing arsenal.
+Having a cork rig and the knowledge of how to fully capitalize on all the it offers is perhaps the most basic, yet lethal, tools to have in your redfish or red drum fishing arsenal.
 The versatility a cork rig provides can be the difference on certain days.
 When it is a little windy outside and maybe the tides are a little heavier, a bobber or strike indicator will really help you keep your bait in the strike zone.
 With this In The Spread fishing video, Capt.
 William Toney is going to break down how he approaches taking advantage of what a cork offers.
 This is a windy day following a big storm system and the water is rising and falling more the usual.
-Learn how to free line live shrimp using a cork rig for redfish.
+Learn how to free line live shrimp using a cork rig for red fish.
 William Toney oozes inshore fishing knowledge.
 He is a fourth generation hunting and fishing guide from Homosassa, Florida.
 There is perhaps nobody that knows the inshore saltwater fishing of the nature coast and big bend area of Florida better than he does.

-Why would you want to use a cork rig with your bait?
+Why would you want to use a cork rig with your red fish bait?
 It makes free lining baits far more precise.
 You can keep the bait at the right depth in the water column.
-You can see the cork go down, which tells you when the fish strikes the bait.
+You can see the cork go down, which tells you when the redfish strikes the bait.
 Now, there are all sorts of corks, bobbers, strike indicators, as such on the market.
 It is probably the first thing you ever used fishing.
 For this particular instructional fishing video, William is using a popping cork rig.
 Popping cork rigs do more than just indicate when you are getting a bite.
 The surface noise they make attracts other fish.
 Sea trout, redfish, snook, flounder and other inshore fishing species can't resist investigating the commotion the popping cork makes.
 They noise and vibration they make mimics another fish striking the surface.
 Cork color can make a difference, so see what colors William prefers.